-MAKE TIMELY AND BALANCED DISCLOSURE
+PRINCIPLE 5: MAKE TIMELY AND BALANCED DISCLOSURE

-Recommendation 5.1: Companies should establish written policies and procedures designed to ensure compliance with ASX Listing Rules disclosure requirements and to ensure accountability at a senior executive level for that compliance and disclose those policies
+Recommendation 5.1: Companies should establish written policies and procedures designed to ensure compliance with ASX Listing Rules disclosure requirements and disclose that policy or summary of it

-The board recognises that the company as a publicly-listed entity has an obligation to make timely and balanced disclosure in accordance with the requirements of the Australian Securities Exchange Listing Rules and the Corporations Act 2001.
-The board also is of the view that an appropriately informed shareholder base, and market in general, is essential to an efficient market for the company's securities.

-The board is committed to ensuring that shareholders and the market have timely and balanced disclosure of matters concerning the company.
-In demonstration of this commitment, the company has adopted a formal external communications policy including a continuous disclosure policy.
+The Board recognises that the Company as a publicly-listed entity has an obligation to make timely and balanced disclosure in accordance with the requirements of the Australian Securities Exchange Listing Rules and the Corporations Act 2001.
+The Board also is of the view that an appropriately informed shareholder base, and market in general, is essential to an efficient market for the Company's securities.
+The Board is committed to ensuring that shareholders and the market have timely and balanced disclosure of matters concerning the Company.
+In demonstration of this commitment, the Company has adopted a formal external communications policy including a continuous disclosure policy.